 - Is Adobe Lightroom Mobile Free?

-- Feature Comparison of Adobe Lightroom Mobile Free and Premium
+- Feature List and comparison of Adobe Lightroom Mobile Free and Premium

 - Adobe Lightroom User Interface